Best Winter Treks in Nepal

 Although the country is cold during the winter season, there are temperature differences between the regions of Nepal.
 The Terai region offers you bearable winter temperatures between 25°C to 10°C. Similarly, the Hill region has a moderate temperature range between 15°C and 0°C. The winter in the Himalayas is highly freezing, ranging between 10°C to -20°C.

-Trekking involves the Himalayas expansion to some extent.
-Thus, if you plan trekking, you can prepare for the extreme cold.
+Trekking involves the expansion of the Himalayas to some extent.
+Thus, if you plan to go trekking, you can prepare for the extreme cold.
 To complete the adventure, you must have the right gear and a guide.
-Stay warm with layers of clothing during winter if you want your safety and enjoyable trekking experience.
+Stay warm with layers of clothing during winter if you want your safety and enjoyment from the experience.

 The Three Months Of Winter